mrStasSmirnoff/curriculum-vitae/cv_Smirnov_2024.md

 - Developed a gesture recognition system using **Keras** and **TensorFlow**:
   - Achieved **80%** validation accuracy on top-5 gestures using static images with **CNN**.
   - Improved model robustness through data preprocessing and augmentation.
-  - Presented findings to the R&D department, facilitating integration of ML solutions into automotive applications.
 - **Technologies Used:** Python, Keras, TensorFlow

 ---